Gerrald-Andersen/Gerrald-Andersen/README.md

-# 👋 Hi there, I'm Gerrald!
+# 👋 Hi there, I'm Gerrald Andersen!

 Welcome to my GitHub profile — A space where curiosity meets clarity, and technical exploration blends with real-world practicality.